candrewlee14/candrewlee14.github.io/src/routes/blog/my-entrp-journey.md

 A unifying theme of these driving forces is automation: abstracting away repetitive tasks to allow people to focus on what matters to them.
 I love building things that solve problems while saving time.
-Only in retrospect do I realize that automation has been a common thread of so much of my work.
+In retrospect, automation has been a common thread of so much of my work.

-## The Power of Automation
+## Power of Automation 🤖

 When I see repetive and inefficient processes, I'm eager to automate.
 To help me keep track of all my college and extracurricular work, I built a program to [sync Canvas assignments into Microsoft To Do](https://github.com/candrewlee14/canvas-todo-linker).